notyourtaha/Auto-Claim-Back-up-/README.md

    * Ensure you are the owner.
    * Check the amount and delay parameters against the MAX_TEST_MESSAGES (200) and MIN_TEST_MESSAGE_DELAY (500ms) safeguards.
    * Verify the target JID is valid.
+ * Bot stops running when Termux is closed or phone screen is off:
+   * Ensure you have used termux-wake-lock and disabled battery optimization for the Termux app in your Android settings.
+   * Consider using pm2 to run the bot in the background (see "Running in the Background" section).
 📞 Contact & Support
 For help, support, or any inquiries, please feel free to reach out:
  * Owner: 🗣️ T A H A 🔥